- Posted on April 8th, 2021

-We were joined at Somerset House by 70 special guests and cultural leaders representing a wide range of the cultural and creative community all gathered to hear this year’s first ever Creative Green Awards winners announced by Caroline Lucas.
+For the 2017 Creative Green Awards we were joined at Somerset House by 70 special guests and cultural leaders representing a wide range of the cultural and creative community, all gathered to hear the announcement of the first ever Creative Green Awards winners by Caroline Lucas.

 “I’m honoured to be presenting this award.
 Julie’s Bicycle is an incredibly inspiring organisation who make a real difference when it comes to environmental action.
 The creative community can have such a huge impact on our approach to sustainability and I look forward to meeting a wonderful group of environmental heroes.”